manleyevangelista/xiaomi_qcom_batteryprotectionenabler/README.md

 To turn this off, go to `Modules` section in **Magisk** and turn it off.
 Same thing in reverse to turn it on.

 ## Why do I need this?
 Many custom ROMs already have this feature.
-Some may want this under MIUI or HyperOS-based ROMs (includes both stock and xiaomi.eu builds).
+Some may want this functionality under MIUI or HyperOS-based ROMs (includes both stock and xiaomi.eu builds).

 Also, on AOSP-based custom ROMs, they use the `input_select` node to limit charging.
 It does work, but it comes with a caveat: once the specified limit is reached, it produces wakelocks, which drain the battery while the charger is still connected.
 Meanwhile, this module uses the `night_charging` node, which works differently.
 When it hits 80%, instead of letting the battery drain or charge, it draws power directly from the charger—keeping the battery topped at 80%.